kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 The following scenarios are covered:
 - the Job controller reconciles jobs with the `managed-by` label equal to `job-controller.k8s.io`
 - the Job controller reconciles jobs without the `managed-by` label
-- the Job controller does not reconcile a job with any other value of the `managed-by` label
+- the Job controller does not reconcile a job with any other value of the `managed-by` label.
+In particular:
+  - it does not reset the status for a Job with `.spec.suspend=false`,
+  - it does not add the Suspended condition for a Job with `.spec.suspend=true`.
 - the Job controller reconciles jobs with custom `managed-by` label when the feature gate is disabled
 - the `job_by_external_controller_total` metric is incremented when a new Job with custom `managed-by` is created
 - the `job_by_external_controller_total` metric is not incremented for a new Job without `managed-by` or with default value